 Record expenditures for community service programs for which a specific program has not been assigned in the 80 series.
-Expenditures for the Summer Food Service Program are transferred to this program using the debit-credit transfer procedure from Program 98 School Food Services.
 Districts that are a part of a vehicle maintenance cooperative with other school districts should transfer costs for vehicles other than the district's school buses from Program 99 into this program using the debit-credit transfer procedure.